Tide Logo

 Self Assessment made easy

-1. Understand your business transactions By using Tide Accounting to organise them in one place and categorise them correctly
+1. Understand your business transactions by using Tide Accounting to organise them in one place and categorise them correctly

-2. File your tax return By using Tide Accounting to calculate your overall income and expenses
+2. File your tax return by using Tide Accounting to calculate your overall income and expenses

-3. Pay your resulting tax bill Having used your Tide Accounting Tax Account to put money aside throughout the year
+3. Pay your resulting tax bill, having used your Tide Accounting Tax Account to put money aside throughout the year

 Key dates for completing your Self Assessment